 |Configuring TLS Termination||When you have Carbon servers fronted by a load balancer, you have the option of terminating SSL for HTTPS requests.
 This means that the load balancer will be decrypting incoming HTTPS messages and forwarding them to the Carbon servers as HTTP.
 This is useful when you want to reduce the load on your Carbon servers due to encryption.
 To achieve this, the load balancer should be configured with TLS termination and the Tomcat RemoteIpValve should be enabled for Carbon servers.|

 You can create multiple tenants in your product server, which will allow you to maintain tenant isolation in a single server/cluster.
-For instructions on configuring multiple tenants for your server, see Working with Multiple Tenants in the WSO2 Administration Guide.
+For instructions on configuring multiple tenants for your server, see Working with Multiple Tenants in the WSO2 Administration Guide and to understand how multitenancy works with the API Store, see Managing Tenants.

 Configuring the registry